diogoeag/experimental-one-time-pad/README.md

 	- For each column a result is a Map that maps column names to ResultColumn objects.

 	.toXXX()
-	- ResultColumn provides methos to convert the data to the type of your preferebce.
+	- ResultColumn provides methods to convert the data to the type of your preference.
 	- Be aware that it might give an exception if you try to convert the underlying data to some incompatible type.

 Lets see this simple query in more detail.